flutter-studio/validator/README.md

 <!--[![pub package](https://img.shields.io/pub/v/flutter_icons.svg)](https://pub.dartlang.org/packages/flutter_icons)-->

-A string or numeric validator for flutter
+A string or numeric validator for flutter，Including email, phone and so on

 <!--## Usage
 To use this plugin, add `flutter_icons` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).-->